-But what's the best way to collect it?
-This question is more difficult to answer than one would think, because there are seven editions of the Dragon Ball and Dragon Ball Z manga that have released with English translation so far and they all differ in a number of different areas, including print quality, censorship, how much of both series they collect, and more.
+But what’s the best way to collect it?
+This question is more difficult to answer than one would think because there are seven editions of the Dragon Ball and Dragon Ball Z manga that have been released with English translations so far and they all differ in a number of different areas, including print quality, censorship, how much of both series they collect, and more.

 That being said, I wanted to try and help you guys decide which edition is best for you by reviewing each edition side by side!

-If you are interested in these type of comparisons, I have a ton more on the site, including reviews of the Attack on Titan Colossal Editions, Berserk Deluxe Editions, the Akira 35th Annivesary Box Set, Soul Eater Perfect Editions and more!
+If you are interested in these types of comparisons, I have a ton more on the site, including reviews of the Attack on Titan Colossal Editions, Berserk Deluxe Editions, the Akira 35th Anniversary Box Set, Soul Eater Perfect Editions, and more!

 All of the Ways You Can Collect Dragon Ball and Dragon Ball Z with English Translation

-Right now, there are 7 ways to collect Dragon Ball and Dragon Ball Z by Akira Toriyama with English translation: The comic book issues that released in the 90's, the graphic novels that released in the 2000's, the individual paperbacks, the Dragon Ball and Dragon Ball Z manga box sets, the Dragon Ball 3-in-1's, the Dragon Ball and Dragon Ball Z Vizbigs, and the Dragon Ball Full Color Editions (only applies to Dragon Ball Z).
-All formats of Dragon Ball and Dragon Ball Z that have released with English translation are published by Viz Media.
+Right now, there are 7 ways to collect Dragon Ball and Dragon Ball Z by Akira Toriyama with English translation: The comic book issues that were released in the 90s, the graphic novels that were released in the 2000s, the individual paperbacks, the Dragon Ball and Dragon Ball Z manga box sets, the Dragon Ball 3-in-1’s, the Dragon Ball and Dragon Ball Z Vizbigs, and the Dragon Ball Full Color Editions (only applies to Dragon Ball Z).
+All formats of Dragon Ball and Dragon Ball Z that have been released with English translation are published by Viz Media.

 Which edition is right for you though and how do they compare?
 First off, I want to talk about how many volumes each collect and whether or not they fully collect Dragon Ball and Dragon Ball Z, because some of the editions do not.

 How many volumes do each collect and do they fully collect Dragon Ball and Dragon Ball Z?